 Woodlawn, home of the Tulloch family.
 Photo source: Barbara Tulloch.

 Peter and Margaret Tulloch in front of Woodlawn, Glenside.
 Photo source: Barbara Tulloch.

 This image is of the Woodlawn homestead from the rear.
 The creek flows from Johnsonville and is now piped and runs beneath Monterey apartments.
 It exits beneath Monterey, intersecting with the creek which flows through Glenside Reserve from Seton Nossiter.
-The cottage on the hill is now know as the address 219 Middleton Road.
+The cottage on the hill is now known as the address 219 Middleton Road.
 Photo source: Barbara Tulloch.

 Photo source: Barbara Tulloch.

 This image of the Tulloch family in Glenside was sourced from the Shetland Islands Museum and Archives.
 The caption reads: Cath, me & Reita below, Cliff children & Peter above.

 Peter and Margaret (Maggie) Tulloch c1932.
 Photo source: Barbara Tulloch